 Applicants will have a minimum overall cumulative and DPD GPA of 3.0 on a 4.0 scale.

-We value employment that demonstrates responsibility, dependability, time management, cooperating, and leadership.
+We value employment that demonstrates responsibility, dependability, time management, cooperation and leadership.
 Work experience related to all areas of nutrition and dietetics is considered; work in a clinical setting is considered highly.

 We will consider involvement in activities that demonstrate an ability to problem solve and collaborate with others.